Loading...

 As claims administrators, Concilia is committed to not disclosing your personal information, other than for the purposes for which it was collected, except with your consent or as permitted or required by law.
 We may share information with third parties such as vendors or services providers for the purposes described above.
 When dealing with such third parties, we require that they handle and protect your information in a manner that respects the confidentiality and privacy of your information.

 We may share your information with third parties who will store and process your information outside of Canada.
 In these instances, your personal information will be subject to and will be disclosed in accordance with the country’s laws.
-Rest assumed that we limit the personal information provided to these third parties to only that which is required for them to perform their services.
+Rest assured that we limit the personal information provided to these third parties to only that which is required for them to perform their services.

 Our security measures